overte-org/community-apps/README.md

 # apps_repository
-Test for an application repository based on github.
+Applications repository for "Project Athena" based on github.